SpirentOrion/cip-edu/README.md

 ### Please Contribute!

-A list like this is never be complete.
+A list like this could never be complete.
 Please add to it and get your name on the contributors list!
 Or fill in some of the sparse spots below.
 You can do this by forking the repository, committing a change, and opening a pull request.
 Don't know what a pull request is or how they work?
 Here's a guide: